Arithmer/.github/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Are the names for variable/method/class appropriate?
   - [ ] variable/method/class name is a short comment.
 Use meaningful names.
   - [ ] Are the names following [pep8](https://realpython.com/python-pep8/#naming-conventions)?

+## Requested deadline for review
+Can you please review this PR by `YYYY/MM/DD` ?